Clinical Trials Unit Network Objectives

 Maximise operational efficiency

-Minimise expertise duplication while retaining sufficient capacity across the network
+Minimise duplication while retaining sufficient capacity across the network

-There should be sufficient capacity and capability across the CTU network to deliver the Statement of Intent and retain expertise in all areas.
-However, duplication of expertise without a clear need or justification should be minimised where possible.
+There should be sufficient capacity and capability across the CTU network to deliver against the Statement of Intent and retain expertise in all areas.
+However, duplication of expertise or processes without a clear need or justification should be minimised where possible.

 Seek opportunities for synergies and sharing of best practice to reduce inefficiencies in trial set up

-Develop overarching agreements with trial delivery sites to facilitate trial set up
+Develop overarching agreements to facilitate trial set up

 The network should be proactive in its approach to reducing inefficiencies in trial set up, including finding ways to work more efficiently with trial delivery through development of common agreements or guidelines around trial delivery with sites including hospitals and Experimental Cancer Medicines Centres.